National Art Library Copying Services

 Self-service facilities in our Reading Rooms

 Before you begin copying, please take material to the Library Counter for staff to carry out a preservation check.
-If the material is unsuitable for photocopying you may be able to photograph it using our digital camera or your own camera.
+If the material is unsuitable for photocopying you may be able to scan it, or photograph it using your own camera or.
 Please also refer to our Preservation policy and restrictions below.

-- Self-service photocopiers, for copying from printed material are available in the Centre Room; photocopiers provide black & white copies only.
+- Self-service photocopiers are available for copying from printed material in suitable condition; photocopiers provide black & white copies only.